Rainbow-Dreamer/sf2_loader/README.md

 ### Change current channel, soundfont id, bank number and preset number

-You can use the `program_select` function of the sf2 loader to change either one or some or all of the current channel, soundfont id, bank number and preset number of the sf2 loader.
+You can use the `change` function of the sf2 loader to change either one or some or all of the current channel, soundfont id, bank number and preset number of the sf2 loader.

 There are also some syntactic sugar I added for this sf2 loader, which is very convenient in many cases.